Arrested for Edibles?

 The first thing you need to do is not give any kind of statement to the police.
 The next thing to do is call a criminal defense lawyer.
 There are several different defenses to a drug charge, and you will need to discuss all your options with your lawyer.
 There are also different ways to manage a drug conviction and possibly keep your record clean.
 Do not try to handle the case on your own.
 Felony drug cases, especially ones involving edibles where the weight of the edible can increase your prison exposure, means you must have a lawyer to help you.

-If you, or a friend or family member, has been arrested for possession of edibles (might be called VGCSA - Schedule I), feel free to call me.
+If you, or a friend or family member, has been arrested for possession of edibles (might be called VGCSA - Schedule I) in Cobb, feel free to call me.
 I am happy to do a free 30 minute consultation to discuss your options.